Ameer Vann: Sexual misconduct allegations

-In May 2018, Vann was the subject of sexual misconduct and abuse allegations, after multiple women came forward detailing their experiences; some of which included him being, "emotionally manipulative, and mentally abusive", and engaging in sexual relations with a minor.
+In May 2018, Vann was the subject of sexual misconduct and abuse allegations, after two women detailed their experiences; some of which included him being, "emotionally manipulative, and mentally abusive."
 He later responded to the allegations, denying sexual misconduct or sexual relations with a minor, in a series of tweets.

 As a result, Brockhampton delayed, and ultimately shelved the release of their then-upcoming fourth studio album Puppy, which was scheduled to be released the following month, as well as cancelling their remaining tour dates.
 On May 27, a statement was issued by the group announcing Vann's departure.

 Robbery accusations

-In December 2018, former bandmate Dom McLennon posted a tweet claiming that Vann had arranged for one of his friends to be robbed, and did not reveal his involvement until after the controversy that led to his departure.
+In December 2018, former bandmate Dom McLennon posted a tweet claiming he thinks that Vann had arranged for one of his friends to be robbed, and did not reveal his involvement until after the controversy that led to his departure.
 McLennon later addressed this in Brockhampton's "Dearly Departed" from their 2019 album Ginger, elaborating on the robbery and further criticising Vann's behaviour.
 Vann denied the allegations in a freestyle he posted on his Instagram page in March 2021.